mrabelwahed/OneFootballChallenge/README.md

 The purpose of this test is to evaluate your technical skills, communication and mindset.

 You should exemplify the :muscle: best work you can do with the provided example and perhaps :boom: surprise us with your solution.
-You have *one* week time to work on the test, but this our expectations are a function of the time needed for the test.
+You have *one* week time to work on the test, but our expectations are that a fraction of the time is needed for the test.

-You are expected to refactor and improve the project to avoid mistakes it has.
+You are expected to refactor and improve the project to avoid the mistakes it has.

 ## Procedure